VW's Expanding EV Lineup

 The next car on Volkswagen’s drawing boards is a sleek sedan based on the Aero concept vehicle.
 The Aero B design, now badged as the ID.7, will be the successor to the Passat as a premium, global electric sedan that will compete with the Hyundai Ioniq 6.
 The automotive press suggests that the new car will have a starting price of around $45,000 and will debut in America by the end of 2023 as a 2024 model year sedan.
 Though crossovers have been leading the EV revolution, there will be at least fifteen new EV sedans debuting in America by 2026.

-Refined, Forward-Thinking Style
+The VW ID.7 Will Offer a Refined, Forward-Thinking Style

 The ID.7 will be offered in four- and five-door versions but will be a true sedan with a trunk, not available as a hatchback.
 It will continue the same sporty design language seen in the ID.3 and ID.4.
 The forward-thinking exterior will offer IQ.Light LED matrix headlights, set in a stylish hood and vertically positioned air vents and mesh grille.
 A sloping roofline gives the car the silhouette of a refined coupe.
 Following in the tire treads of the Aero concept vehicle which boasted an aerodynamic drag coefficient of just 0.23 C, the ID.7 will no doubt cut through the wind with the greatest of ease.